 - All youth workers shall comply with state requirements regarding reporting of any suspected child abuse, whether or not the statute includes the youth worker as a mandatory reporter.
 In Maryland, the duty to report is triggered as follows: "An individual shall immediately report suspected child abuse or neglect to the local department of social services, or report the suspected incident to a local law enforcement agency."

-- Report the suspicion or incident to the Program Manager or committee clerk as soon as possible, AND
+- Report the suspicion or incident to the program manager or committee clerk as soon as possible, AND

 - If applicable, the employee or volunteer alleged to be the perpetrator of the abuse or misconduct will immediately be placed on leave from working with children and will not be permitted to participate in any activities involving children or youth, pending an investigation.

 - The parent or guardian of the youth will be notified by the person in charge as soon as possible, excepting circumstances in which such parent or guardian is the alleged abuser.
 (If there are multiple people in charge, those people should meet to be informed about the incident as soon as possible and to designate a point person to contact the parent or guardian and report to the authorities.)
-Information on the suspicion or incident will be provided to the parent or guardian including the requirement that youth workers must report such suspicions or incidents to the Program Manager, parents, and to the authorities.
+Information on the suspicion or incident will be provided to the parent or guardian including the requirement that youth workers must report such suspicions or incidents to the program manager, parents, and to the authorities.

-- In situations where the parent or guardian is available and not the alleged abuser, the Program Manager will assist as requested by the parent or guardian to care for the needs of the child.
-If the parent or guardian is not immediately available or is the alleged abuser, the Program Manager will ensure that the child, the alleged victim, receives immediate medical attention, if and as appropriate.
+- In situations where the parent or guardian is available and not the alleged abuser, the program manager will assist as requested by the parent or guardian to care for the needs of the child.
+If the parent or guardian is not immediately available or is the alleged abuser, the program manager will ensure that the child, the alleged victim, receives immediate medical attention, if and as appropriate.

 - Investigation of the suspicion or incident is the responsibility of the civil authorities who are trained for this purpose.
 BYM officials and all involved are expected to cooperate fully with any investigation.
 During the course of any investigation, all involved are reminded that confidentiality is important to the alleged victim as well as the alleged perpetrator.
-Any person ultimately found guilty of abuse by the authorities will be permanently removed from his or her position with children or youth, and will not be permitted to participate in any activities involving children and youth in Yearly Meeting.
+Any person ultimately found guilty of abuse by the authorities will be permanently removed from their position with children or youth, and will not be permitted to participate in any activities involving children and youth in the Yearly Meeting.

-- The Presiding Clerk of the Yearly Meeting and the Yearly Meeting's insurance carrier will be notified by BYM's General Secretary or his or her designee.
+- The Presiding Clerk of the Yearly Meeting and the Yearly Meeting's insurance carrier will be notified by BYM's General Secretary or their designee.
 If the insurer of the local venue is not the same as BYM's carrier, staff will advise the contact person for that venue that an incident has occurred, and that while BYM carries insurance, it is also appropriate for a representative of that venue to contact its insurer.

-- The Clerk of the Committee charged with supervision of the Program (or Supervisory Committee for staff), the General Secretary, the Presiding Clerk of Yearly Meeting, the appropriate program manager, the Camp Director (where appropriate) and BYM's legal counsel will together determine what information might need to be communicated to help the program community recover.
+- The Clerk of the Committee charged with supervision of the Program (or Supervisory Committee for staff), the General Secretary, the Presiding Clerk of Yearly Meeting, the appropriate program manager, the Camp Director (where appropriate) and BYM's legal counsel will together determine what information might need to be communicated to help the community recover.
 This group will make decisions about communicating information and facilitating healing, and will assist in carrying these out.

 - The point person among those in charge will contact the parent or guardian and the victim to inform them of steps that were taken so as to close the feedback loop.